 Popular workflow automation software

-- UiPath: UiPath specializes in hyperautomation that saves businesses time and effort, improves the employee experience, and helps ensure compliance across several industries. “[I like] UiPath as it has a sizable user base, and its basic version is free,” said Michael Sena, spreadsheet automation consultant at Senacea.
+- UiPath: UiPath specializes in hyperautomation that saves businesses time and effort, improves the employee experience, and helps ensure compliance across several industries. “[I like] UiPath as it has a sizable user base, and its basic version is free,” said Michael Sena, analytics consultant at Senacea.
 “Moreover, it could be used without programming, but at the same time allows you to augment its use with code.
 UiPath StudioX is also great for small and microbusinesses that want to test simple RPA (robotic process automation) solutions using predefined building blocks.”
 Visit UiPath online to learn more.

 - ClickUp: ClickUp is designed to be an all-in-one productivity app that combines task management, word processing, chat, goal management and more.
-Syed said ClickUp is the best workflow automation software he has come across.
-"This is mostly due to its vast number of integrations, high level of customization and automation, and an extremely generous free tier.
-Of course, depending on your organization, it may not meet your needs, as it’s a software meant for the masses,” Syed noted.
+Syed said ClickUp is the best workflow automation software he has come across, due to its integrations, customization options and generous free tier.
+“Of course, depending on your organization, it may not meet your needs, as it’s a software meant for the masses,” Syed noted.
 Visit ClickUp online to learn more.

-"Not all workflow automation software can address the complex needs of businesses," said Allan Borch, founder of Dotcom Dollar. "[Integrify] has all the necessary features that can fit the needs of those businesses in various fields.
-Furthermore, it uses a service-based approach, including support and consulting for best practices and process improvements.
-Most of all, it offers great convenience, as you can access it through a browser and even on mobile."
+- Integrify: Integrify is a low-code workflow automation platform that offers an easy-to-use builder, flexible customization, multiple pricing options and dedicated customer support.
+“Not all workflow automation software can address the complex needs of businesses,” said Allan Borch, founder of Dotcom Dollar. “[Integrify] has all the necessary features that can fit the needs of those businesses in various fields.”
+Visit Integrify online to learn more.

 - Salesforce Pardot: Salesforce Pardot is a flexible workflow automation platform with all the support and innovation you’d expect from a large company like Salesforce.
 Wade Stembridge, marketing manager at akaCRM, loves to use Salesforce to set up workflow rules to automate his marketing activities.
-“Here I also build lead-capture forms and nurture campaigns, which automatically updates our CRM," he said.
+“Here I also build lead-capture forms and nurture campaigns, which automatically updates our CRM,” Stembridge said.
 “Our automated scoring system helps our sales team stay informed on what leads are actively engaged, helping them convert prospects faster.”
 Visit Salesforce Pardot online to learn more.

 - Zapier: Zapier is an automation tool that automatically shares information among web apps, making it easy to connect all the programs you use daily and boost productivity.
 Ian Kelly, former CEO of NuLeaf Naturals, likes Zapier’s simplicity.
-“In fact, it almost reminds me of playing The Sims, because you are able to intuitively build workflows for common but tedious tasks.
-For example, if you always want a duplicate of every message, you can set up that workflow instead of manually duplicating and occasionally forgetting to do this.
-Zapier is also compatible with Facebook, QuickBooks, and Google Drive, so you can apply workflow automation to social media, marketing, and bookkeeping in addition to daily work."
+“In fact, it almost reminds me of playing The Sims because you are able to intuitively build workflows for common but tedious tasks,” Kelly noted.
+“For example, if you always want a duplicate of every message, you can set up that workflow instead of manually duplicating and occasionally forgetting to do this.”
+Visit Zapier online to learn more.